Moveable Transactions Reform in Scotland

 • Control rules will be clarified – reducing uncertainty regarding fixed security over bank accounts used for rent collection and other receipts.

-• There will be an ability to take a new Statutory Pledge over high-value moveable assets related to property or its development.
+• There will be an ability to take a new Statutory Pledge over high-value moveable assets located at a property or development.

 • Originators/sellers will be able to grant a “Day 1” assignation of Scottish receivables in favour of an issuer perfected by electronic registration in the new Register of Assignations.